GhostOf0days/Massively-Parallel-Market-Simulation/README.md

-# Parallel Financial Market Simulation
+# Massively Parallel Market Simulation

 This project implements a parallel financial market simulation using MPI (Message Passing Interface) and CUDA (Compute Unified Device Architecture).
 The simulation models the behavior of a simplified financial market with multiple assets and traders, each employing different trading strategies.